 Most Tribes won’t allow you to pin the same image twice so be careful and follow the Tribe’s rules.

 Scroll down to learn more about Tribes.

 # Time for INTERVAL

 Interval is a clever feature designed to avoid spamming the groups with the same pin.
-Imagine what it would look like if I schedule this image to all those boards without using interval.
-The same image will appear all over my Pinterest profile account and I will look like an spammer.
+Imagine what it would look like if I schedule this image to all those boards without using the interval feature.
+The same image will appear all over my Pinterest profile account and I will look like a spammer.
 Worst case scenario Pinterest will ban my account for it.

 As you can see I can pick a day and a time to schedule my first pin.
 After I choose the minimum time between each pin.
-I chose 1 day interval, meaning that the image will be send to a different board and at a different time every day.
+I chose a 1-day interval, meaning that the image will be sent to a different board and at a different time every day.
 You can change the interval to suit your needs.

 Next you have to pick the interval type you want: